nmfs-opensci/r-vscode-codespaces/README.md

 These can be used to inspire your own Codespace files.

-- [the FIMS codespace](https://github.com/NOAA-FIMS/FIMS/blob/main/.devcontainer/devcontainer.json).
+- [The FIMS codespace](https://github.com/NOAA-FIMS/FIMS/blob/main/.devcontainer/devcontainer.json).
 This is a codespace for R package development, including dependencies for building C++ code.
-- [the FIMS case studies codespace](https://github.com/NOAA-FIMS/case-studies/blob/main/.devcontainer/devcontainer.json).
+- [The FIMS case studies codespace](https://github.com/NOAA-FIMS/case-studies/blob/main/.devcontainer/devcontainer.json).
 This is a codespaces for using R packages and building a Quarto website.
-- [the ghactions4r codespace](https://github.com/nmfs-fish-tools/ghactions4r/blob/main/.devcontainer/devcontainer.json).
+- [The ghactions4r codespace](https://github.com/nmfs-fish-tools/ghactions4r/blob/main/.devcontainer/devcontainer.json).
 This is a codespace for R package development, with few package dependencies and no special tooling.

-## How to use this repository withCcodespaces
+## How to use this repository with Codespaces

 Two ways: